 “You should search incognito for flights or clear the cookies on your internet browser because the website is tracking what you're looking for and will jack up the price.”

-Let me say this unequivocally: Searching for flights incognito does nothing.
+Let us say this unequivocally: Searching for flights incognito does nothing.
 Absolutely nothing.
 Nor does clearing your cookies.
+And we are experts at airfare and finding cheap flights.

 Pssst… that thing you've heard about booking on Tuesdays is wrong, too.
 There's no best day to book flights, either.

 It sounds like it makes sense, right?
-It’s an easy explanation for why the price of a flight you were looking at changed an hour later when you went to go book.
-Searching incognito for flights makes travelers feel like they’ve got the power – like they’re beating the airlines.
+The idea that you're being tracked is an easy explanation for why the price of a flight you were looking at changed an hour later when you went to go book.
+Searching flights incognito makes travelers feel like they've got the power – like they're beating the airlines.

-But it’s just not true.
+But it's just not true.
 Airlines are not tracking your searches.
-Neither is Google Flights – the best search platform for finding good deals on airfare – or most other search engines and online travel agencies (OTAs) like Expedia and Priceline.
-Your flight searches aren’t being affected by your previous searches.
+Neither is Google Flights – the best search platform for finding good deals on airfare – or most other search engines and online travel agencies (OTAs) like Expedia, Hopper and Priceline.
+There is no evidence that sites are raising flight prices the more that you search for a specific trip, or by a previous search.

 So what's the answer behind the constantly changing flight prices, then?
 Why did that ticket you were looking at suddenly jump in price?